PortMidi/portmidi/scorealign/trunk/README.txt

    -t is filename to write the time aligned transcription
       (default is transcription.txt)
-   -m is filename to write the time aligned midi file (default is midi.mid)
+   -m is filename to write the time aligned midi file (default is midi.mid) -o 2.0 indicates a smoothing window of 2.0s